Research

 Political science values international fieldwork as a source of academic credibility, particularly for scholars studying violence and related topics.
 Yet the training for conducting this type of research remains piecemeal.
 In this paper, we present the results of a targeted survey of International Relations and Comparative Politics faculty and graduate students on their attitudes towards, and preparation for, international field research.
 We find a prevalent belief that fieldwork is highly advantageous for scholars of violence.
 At the same time, most graduate students have not had formal training in conducting fieldwork, instead relying on women faculty and peers for informal advising.
 These dynamics endanger scholars and the communities in which they work, and perpetuate inequalities within the discipline.
 We argue that treating fieldwork preparation as methodology will improve safety and research quality, and have distributional benefits, promoting consistency in access to training and valuing the work that goes into providing it.

 Non-Refoulement, the prohibition against sending refugees back to territories in which their life or liberty is in danger is considered one of the strongest norms in international human rights law.
 At the same time, many states successfully avoid their non-refoulement obligations, either by deterring refugees from crossing their borders or re-categorizing asylum-seekers as migrants to enable deportation.
 How is it that non-refoulement can be one of the strongest norms in the international legal system while so frequently flouted?
-We argue that current behavior reflects a hollowing out of asylum norms, made possible by the privileging of non-refoulement over other obligations enshrined in the international refugee protection regime, such as the obligation to uphold freedom of movement, non-discrimination, and access to courts.
-Using data on instances of deterrence and refoulement since 1990, we extend existing explanations of the transformation of the refugee regime by demonstrating how, counter-intuitively, the strength of non-refoulment undermines broader refugee protection goals.
-The findings contribute to broader understandings of international refugee politics and compliance with international human rights law.
+I argue that current behavior reflects a hollowing out of asylum norms, made possible by the privileging of non-refoulement over other obligations enshrined in the international refugee protection regime, such as the obligation to uphold freedom of movement, non-discrimination, and access to courts.